kleofas97/WineQualityClassificator/README.md

 For nor (may 2020) F1 score for best algirthm (Random Tree) for predicting "bad wine" is more than 90% and for "good wine" around 65%.

 New idea which is being developed is an idea to first detect outliers, such as best and worst wines and then classify them as good and bad.
+Test showed that this idea is not worth trying.
+Not any of the results present satisfactory result.

 Feel free to use it.